andrewjamesford/WDD01-Client-Side-Pre-Course-Setup/Topics/Setup/software-setup.md

 Visit the [Node website](https://nodejs.org/en/).
 Download and install the LTS version of Node onto your operating system.

-After installing node to your operation system, open your terminal and type: 'node -v', it should display the version of Node you have installed.
+After installing node to your operation system, open your terminal and type: `node -v`, it should display the version of Node you have installed.
 Note: your version may be different to the example in the screenshot

 #### Example:
 <img src="../../img/node-example.png" width="300" height="160">